ZhijianZhou01/metav/V1/README.md

 ![https://github.com/ZhijianZhou01/metav/blob/main/V1/figure/contigs_symmary.png](https://github.com/ZhijianZhou01/metav/blob/main/V1/figure/contigs_symmary.png)

 ### 8.4.
 Important Notes
-metav is not an entirely new method for virus identification.
-As a pipeline that calls existing software, it aims to reduce the complexity of switching between tools.
+As a pipeline that calls existing software, metav aims to reduce the complexity of switching between tools.
 The identification results from metav are preliminary.
 During the BLAST step, it is difficult to avoid false positives hits, especially with reads.
 Therefore, the final output of metav requires further evaluation.
 For instance, applying additional filters based on the number of hit reads or performing alignment against reference genomes can help reduce false positives.
 Additionally, a more stringent e-value threshold can be set for BLAST.

 ## 9. Bug report